-• base_margin (array_like) - Base margin used for boosting from existing model.

-- missing (float, optional) Value in the input data which needs to be present as a missing value.
-If None, defaults to np.nan. - silent (boolean, optional) Whether print messages during construction - feature_names (list, optional) Set names for features. - feature_types (list, optional) Set types for features. - nthread (integer, optional) Number of threads to use for loading data when parallelization is applicable.
+- base_margin (array_like) Base margin used for boosting from existing model. - missing (float, optional) Value in the input data which needs to be present as a missing value.
+If None, defaults to np.nan. - silent (boolean, optional) Whether print messages during construction - feature_names (list, optional) Set names for features. - feature_types (Optional[List[str]]) Set types for features.
+When enable_categorical is set to True, string "c" represents categorical data type. - nthread (integer, optional) Number of threads to use for loading data when parallelization is applicable.
 If -1, uses maximum threads available on the system. - group (array_like) Group size for all ranking group. - qid (array_like) Query ID for data samples, used for ranking. - label_lower_bound (array_like) Lower bound for survival training. - label_upper_bound (array_like) Upper bound for survival training. - feature_weights (array_like, optional) Set feature weights for column sampling. - enable_categorical (boolean, optional) New in version 1.3.0.

 Experimental support of specializing for categorical features.
 Do not set to True unless you are interested in development.
 Currently it's only available for gpu_hist tree method with 1 vs rest (one hot) categorical split.
-Also, JSON serialization format, gpu_predictor and pandas input are required.
+Also, JSON serialization format is required.

-property feature_names: List[str]
+property feature_names: Optional[List[str]]